Dendroculus/kurumi-discord-bot/README.md

 ## Disclaimer
 Kurumi is an independent project and is **not affiliated with, supported by, or endorsed by Discord Inc.**
 All trademarks and copyrights related to Discord are owned by their respective owners.

+All anime characters and artwork shown are the property of their respective creators.
+Used here for non-commercial, portfolio purposes only.